randy-darsh/squatch_watch/README.md

 I present you: Squatch Watch

-The world's most comprehensive Sasquatch hunting app!
+The world's most comprehensive Sasquatch finding app!

 With data for over 4500 Samsquantch sightings all over the US and Canada.